University of North Texas Health Sciences Center, M.S.

-My graduate studies began in Prof. Harbans Lal's Lab in the department of pharmacology at University of North Texas Health Sciences Center.
+Dr Benjamin's graduate studies began in Prof. Harbans Lal's Lab in the department of pharmacology at University of North Texas Health Sciences Center.
 The department focused on Alzheimer’s disease and cognitive.
 Harbans Lal was one of the first investigators to test for a role of autoimmunity in age-related cognitive decline.
-This training occurred at the dawn of Alzheimer’s research, and taught me that extreme risk can result in substantial reward.
-In addition to the core knowledge of pharmacodynamics and pharmacokinetics, I learned neuroanatomy and neurocircuitry in depth, as well as the logical basis and scientific precedents that allowed for solid functional conclusions on the neuroanatomical basis of physiology.
-I received a competitive award from American Cyanamid Corporation where I studied the neuropharmacology and molecular biology of serotonin receptors.
-We are currently studying the role of complement in Alzheimer’s disease and AMD, another disease ofaging, and developing a small molecule inhibitor of the classical complement system targeted at Alzheimer’s disease.
+This training occurred at the dawn of Alzheimer’s research, and taught that extreme risk can result in substantial reward.
+In addition to the core knowledge of pharmacodynamics and pharmacokinetics, Dr. Benjamin learned neuroanatomy and neurocircuitry in depth, as well as the logical basis and scientific precedents that allowed for solid functional conclusions on the neuroanatomical basis of physiology.
+Dr. Benjamin was the recipient of a competitive award from American Cyanamid Corporation to study the neuropharmacology and molecular biology of serotonin receptors.
+At Cascade, we are currently studying the role of complement in Renal disease, Schizophrenia, and Alzheimer’s disease and developing a gene therapy technology to deliver our complement depleting protein.

 B. Positions and Honors.